splunk/addonfactory-ucc-generator/docs/index.md

 # About UCC

-Universal Configuration Console (UCC) is a framework that simplifies the process of add-on creation for developers.You can use UCC to generate UI-based Splunk add-ons.
+Universal Configuration Console (UCC) is a framework that simplifies the process of add-on creation for developers.
+You can use UCC to generate UI-based Splunk add-ons.
 UCC includes UI, REST handlers, modular inputs, OAuth, and alert action templates.

 The UCC framework helps you to maintain consistency and a uniform look and feel across different add-ons.
 You can easily update and modify your add-ons.

 UCC 5 <!--- why do we say 5, everywhere else we say UCC---> uses Splunk UI.
 See [Splunk UI](https://splunkui.splunk.com/).
 It is a new UI framework based on React.
 The UCC UI repository is stored in the `ui` folder. <!-- (but where is this folder exactly, when I install Splunk UI?) -->

-> The UCC framework supports add-ons that use only Python 3.
+> **Note:** The UCC framework supports add-ons that use only Python 3.

 The UCC framework is available as a GitHub action.
 See <https://github.com/splunk/addonfactory-ucc-generator-action>.

 To work with UCC framework, you can also use Splunk Extension.
-It helps you to create, test ,and debug the add-ons in a simple way.
+It helps you to create, test, and debug the add-ons in a simple way.
 For more information, see [Visual Studio Code Extension for Splunk](https://marketplace.visualstudio.com/items?itemName=Splunk.splunk).

 ## Libraries